The Good News of Messiah New Testament

-To purchase your copy of The Good News of Messiah, please proceed to Paypal – where payment can be made to GNMedia from your account.
-You copy will be dispatched on cleared funds.
-Don’t forget the delivery address!
+Purchase your copy of The Good News of Messiah today.
+Your copy will be dispatched on cleared funds.

 The Good News Of Messiah is a fresh Messianic rendition of the New Testament scriptures and rightly corrects many of the errors and faults in traditional translations.
 Conflicting passages and texts are corrected using definitions only found in standard Lexicons, harmonising both Old and New Testaments.

 Three major corrections concerning the words ‘faith’, ‘justice’ and ‘law’ will be drawn to attention.

 Firstly, the word ‘faith’ word group (πίστις) is translated true to its original sense of fidelity, faithfulness, or a commitment to be faithful.
 Thus believing is an affirmation of faithfulness to the messiah, a commitment of loyalty to his cause, whereby faith is filled out to its full sense of faithfulness.

 Secondly, the ‘justice’ word group (δικαιοσύνη) is correctly translated according to first-century Greek usage, ‘justice,’ ‘to justice’ (to administer justice), describing the activity of a judge trying a case.
 The word does not in this sense mean acquit, absolve, justify, or, declare righteous someone who is guilty.
 But it means to administer justice to someone, by pardon, by condemnation, or by acquittal.
 Only two of these three outcomes are possible for a guilty person, because the Almighty will not acquit the guilty

 Therefore justice is administered to us by the faithfulness of messiah to the Covenant, not an acquittal, but a pardon for the guilty.